Henri Picciotto

 (How to get some of them.)

 Wrote Geometry Labs a book of discussion-provoking activities for grades 8-11 (1999, Key Curriculum Press, Emeryville, CA).
+The book is available for free download on this site.

 Co-authored Energy, a physics workbook for educationally handicapped teenagers, with Cary Sneider (1984, Janus Book Publishers, Hayward, CA.)